aws-samples/amazon-cloudwatch-dashboard-automation/README.md

 </li>
 </ol>
 For more information, see <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html">Creating a role to delegate permissions to an IAM user</a> in the IAM User Guide.
 <h2>Step 5: Create CrossAccountDashboardDiscoveryPolicy,  CloudWatchDashboardCustomPolicy, and IAMCustomPolicy in the monitoring account</h2>
 In this step, you create three IAM policies in the monitoring account.
 You attach these policies to the Lambda function in Step 6.

 To create <strong>CrossAccountDashboardDiscoveryPolicy</strong>:
 <ol>
  	<li>Sign in to the monitoring account.</li>
  	<li>In the IAM console, choose <strong>Policies</strong>, and then choose <strong>Create policy</strong>.</li>
+ 	<li>Choose the <strong>JSON</strong> tab.</li>
- 	<li>Choose the JSON tab.
-Edit the following template with the ARNs you collected in Step 4.
+ 	<li>Edit the following template with the ARNs you collected in Step 4.
 Here is an example policy for one account:
 <pre><code class="lang-json">{
     "Version": "2012-10-17",